Beef with oyster sauce is an ever-green takeaway favourite, my fakeaway version is ready in just 20 minutes and features wonderful white asparagus!

 For Chinese food, those core ingredients begin with Soy Sauce, Rice Wine, Chinese Vinegar and Sesame Oil.

-Bolt on a bit of garlic, ginger and sauces like black bean sauce or oyster sauce and you have a whole world of fast tasty food at your fingers.
+Bolt on garlic, ginger and sauces like black bean sauce or oyster sauce and you have a whole world of fast tasty food at your fingers.

 What Is White Asparagus?